giantswarm/ingress-nginx-app/README.md

 You can find more information in the upstream [migration to networking.k8s.io/v1 FAQ](https://github.com/kubernetes/ingress-nginx/blob/main/docs/index.md#faq---migration-to-apiversion-networkingk8siov1).

-If you are installing [multiple nginx ingress controllers](https://docs.giantswarm.io/advanced/ingress/multi-nginx-ic/) each needs to have a unique ingress class.
+If you are installing [multiple Ingress NGINX Controllers](https://docs.giantswarm.io/advanced/ingress/multi-nginx-ic/) each needs to have a unique ingress class.
 You also need to use the values structure below.
 **Note:** This is a **breaking change** from older releases which used `controller.ingressClass`.